Lamzang/wordle_clone/README.md

 # wordle_clone
-not decorate. just only some code and little word list.
+not decorated. just only some code and little word list.